kleinerhobbit/hass-addons/bw_sync/DOCS.md

 There are two different Login-types for Bitwarden Login.

-- username : For Login with username and Password
+- `username` : For Login with username and Password
-- API : For Login with ClientSecret --> (`https://bitwarden.com/help/personal-api-key/`)
+- `API` : For Login with ClientSecret --> [Personal API Key for CLI Authentication](https://bitwarden.com/help/personal-api-key/)

 Unfortunately to unlock the Vault in API Mode, the Password for the User is still needed.